AVAILABLE IN TWO VERSIONS: DomBus protocol and Modbus protocol!

 Creasol DomBus31 is a din-rail relay module, 115x90x40mm, with 8 relays outputs.
-6 relays are SPST (Normally Open outputs) with 250V 5A max capability, and 2 relays are SPDT (Normally Open and Normally Closed outputs) with 10A capability.
-It can be connected to the Domoticz, Home Assistant controllers by a RS485 serial bus (4 wires, 2 for 12/24V power supply, and 2 for data at 115200bps).
+6 relays are SPST (Normally Open outputs) with 250V 5A max capability, and 2 relays are SPDT (both Normally Open and Normally Closed outputs) with 10A capability.
+High efficiency module, with very low power consumption, only 600mW with all relays ON.

-As other DomBus devices, DomBus31 provides excellent performance in terms of power optimization: with all 8 relays active (the worst case), the power consumption is only 500mW!
+As other DomBus devices, DomBus31 provides excellent performance in terms of power optimization: with all 8 relays active (the worst case), the power consumption is only 600mW!
 As a comparison, KMTronic 8 relays module consumes 12W, Denkovi 8 relays board consumes about 3W, Sonoff Dual R2 consumes 2W with only 2 relays enabled.

 - 6 relay outputs, SPST (normally open contact on screw terminal block) with 250Vac/30Vdc 5A contact (max 30Vdc in case of DC load, 250Vac in case of AC load).

 - 2 relay outputs, SPDT (normally open and normally closed contacts on screw terminal block) with 250V 10A contacts.

 - Relays are divided in 3 blocks, each block respects the creepage distance from other blocks.
 Do not mix high and low voltage signals inside the same block!

 - 8-35Vdc power supply (internally regulated by a switching mode power supply circuitry that minimize power consumption and dissipation).

 - low power consumption: 0.75mA @12V (9mW) stand-by current with all relays OFF, and 50mA @12V (600mW) with all relays ON.